alexelash/personal-website/_pages/about.md

     As an experience designer with a broad range of skills, I have real-world experience with many aspects of product development.
 From user research, brand design, wireframing workflows, front-end polish, and product marketing, I’ve had the opportunity to contribute to many aspects of a product launch.

-    Currently I work remotely with some incredible folks at [Administrate](https://www.getadministrate.com) as a Branding Designer.
+    Currently I work remotely with the folks at [Administrate](https://www.getadministrate.com) as a Brand Designer.
 In my free time, I have co-organized and co-taught low-cost classes for women in tech; taught an Interactive class at my alma mater; helped organize the Philly-based LadyHacks hackathon in 2015 and 2016; and made posters for local non-profit [ProjectMEOW](http://projectmeow.org/).

     In my spare time I love to draw, play Ultimate, cook, and tell my cat what a good boy he is.
 ---